-12. Defect and Hazard Reporting
+12.Defect and Hazard Reporting

-- 12.1 It is the responsibility of every employee and other persons using the School to report and defects or hazards to the Premises Team via the helpdesk system and immediately to the Director of Estates and DFO if any situation which has the potential of significant harm so that action can be taken to rectify the problem.
-(E.g. gas leak, overhanging damaged tree branch, apparent wall structure damage, unsecure area, etc) - 12.2 If there is immediate danger, steps should be taken, as required, to reduce the risk whilst help is sought from the Estates Director.
+- 12.1 It is the responsibility of every employee and other persons using the School to report and defects or hazards to the Premises Team via the helpdesk system and immediately to the Director of Estates and DFO if any situation has the potential of significant harm, so that action can be taken to rectify the problem. (e.g. gas leak, overhanging damaged tree branch, apparent wall structure damage, unsecure area, etc) - 12.2 If there is immediate danger, steps should be taken, as required, to reduce the risk whilst help is sought from the Estates Director.
 For all safety matters, staff report the fault/hazard on Parago system so they can be dealt with promptly.
+A Critical Incident may be called, depending on the situation.

-13. Display Screen Equipment (DSE) Regulations
+13.Display Screen Equipment (DSE) Regulations